Luxcium/questrade-ts/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ALL KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ALL CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Contributions

+All contributions are welcome!

-## Questrade does not maintain this unofficial SDK
+### Questrade does not maintain this unofficial SDK

 Refer to [Questrade's Documentation](https://www.questrade.com/api/documentation/) to get help.
 Please always open a [questrade-ts GitHub issue](https://github.com/luxcium/questrade-ts/issues) for anything you feel doesn't match the way it should be working when referring to Questrade docs.